music-suite/music-suite/docs/src/Book.md

   There are many other types...
     (just demonstrate Pitch, Interval, Part, Instrument and some other useful ones)
 ## Working with rhythm
-  Duration patterns and rhythms to voices
+  Duration patterns and rhythms to voices/quantization
 ## Working with melody
   Notes, voices and melodies
   Aligned voices, phrases and metrical grids (the new TREE thing)